supernomad/quantum/docs/extending.rst

 Rest
 ====

 The rest module exposes a simple rest api, for users to interact with.
-Currenly only a stats endpoint has been implemented.
+Currently only a stats endpoint has been implemented.

 Socket
 ======